trofi/trofi.github.io.gen/posts/333-to-chromium.md

 - Branch selection (drop-down menu) at pull request creation time on `github` is visibly slow on repositories with many branches (`200+` in `nixpkgs`).
-- `firefox` startup time on mostly empty user profiles on HDDs are very
+- `firefox` start up time on mostly empty user profiles on `HDDs` are very
   slow: about tens of seconds.

 Over past few years I have encountered a few widespread bugs in `firefox`: